raulrochag/raulrochag/README.md

 - 💞️ I’m looking to collaborate on projects that let me practice in real life applications for my programming skills (Python & SQL)
 - 📫 How to reach me raul.rochag@outlook.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love history and social sciences like economy and psychology for my free time but always wanted to involve myself professionaly in tech industry and engineering, so you may find a very diverse world of topics to talk about here.
+- ⚡ Fun fact: I love history and social sciences like economy and psychology for my free time but always wanted to involve myself professionally in tech industry and engineering, so you may find a very diverse world of topics to talk about here.

 <!---
 raulrochag/raulrochag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.